itpp-labs/pos-addons/pos_multi_session_restaurant_cancel_order/README.rst

  Pos Multi Session Cancel Order
 ================================

-Technical module to provide compitability the pos_multi_session_restaurant and pos_cancel_order modules.
+Technical module to provide compatibility the pos_multi_session_restaurant and pos_cancel_order modules.

 Use it if you have the modules above installed on your system.